limengbeta888/GitHubRepoExplorer/README.md

 ### Dependency Injection

-Dependencies are managed through a centralized **`DependencyContainer`**, provided to the view hierarchy via the SwiftUI **`Environment`**.
+Dependencies are managed through a centralised **`DependencyContainer`**, provided to the view hierarchy via the SwiftUI **`Environment`**.
 This allows for easy swapping of real services with mocks during unit and UI testing.

 ---